huridocs/uwazi-documentation/sysadmin-docs/install.md

-# Install Uwazi on your server
+# Install Uwazi on Your Server

 You can download the latest version of Uwazi here on Github.
 Be sure you have everything configured on your server first.
 Here is a list of Uwazi's dependencies.

 **Production Configuration (advanced)**